 Pros of Starting a Business in Portugal as a Foreigner:

 - While Portuguese bureaucracy has a relatively complicated amount of paperwork, the On the Spot Firm program simplified what is needed to establish a business.

-- Climate, quality of life, and smaller living costs (for European standards) make it easier to attract and employ talents.
+- Climate, quality of life, and smaller living costs (by European standards) make it easier to attract and employ talent.

-Cities like Barcelona attract crowds of entrepreneurs for a reason.
-The Spain startup visa program accelerates the obtention of the needed documents for people that present a viable business plan and the resources to build it.
+Cities like Barcelona (which is among the cheapest destinations to fly to in Europe) attract crowds of entrepreneurs for a reason.
+The Spain startup visa program accelerates the obtention of the needed documents for people who present a viable business plan and the resources to register a business and build it.

 Program Name: Spain Startup Visa

-Ranking at the Ease at Doing Business Index: 30th
+Ranking at the Ease of Doing Business Index: 30th

 Minimum Investment: There is no specified minimum investment, but the candidate should have the means to support himself, and also the resources to execute the business plan.